Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing: Analysis

 We have news $n$, and the corresponding evidences $E = \{ {e_0 , e_1 , e_2 ,...} \}$.
 Via news-evidence interaction, we obtain interaction feature $o$, and the final prediction $\hat y$ on true/fake news label.
+As in some causal inference-based debiasing approaches, we rely on causal diagrams for investigating the specific biases in evidence-aware fake news detection models and correspondingly designing debiasing strategies.
 In Fig. \ref{fig:causal}, we illustrate the causal diagrams of evidence-aware fake news detection.